Credit CDC FluView

 Not only can this make the diagnosing, and isolation, of COVID cases more difficult, there are studies suggesting that coinfection of influenza and COVID may produce more severe illness and less favorable outcomes (see PHE Study: Co-Infection With COVID-19 & Seasonal Influenza).

-UK Academy Of Medical Sciences: Looking Ahead To COVID-19 Over Winter 2021/22 & Beyond and a commentary appearing today in the CMAJ called Potential resurgence of respiratory syncytial virus in Canada.
+SSI: Denmark Also Reporting A Summer Surge In RSVThis recent uptick in non-COVID respiratory infections has led to several warnings over what might transpire this fall and winter, including mid-July's UK Academy Of Medical Sciences: Looking Ahead To COVID-19 Over Winter 2021/22 & Beyond and a commentary appearing today in the CMAJ called Potential resurgence of respiratory syncytial virus in Canada.

 All of which brings us to a new release from the CDC's MMWR which looks at the changes we've seen in influenza and other respiratory virus activity, and discusses what we might expect in the months ahead.